Jefferson County Missouri assistance programs.

 There are many other programs administered by JFCAC, however most rely on partners such as the federal government for funding.
 Other example include educational and child development from Head Start, or government grants for paying rent from Section 8.
 Self-sufficiency is also a key service administered to Jefferson County families, as the agency wants people to gain self-sufficiency.

-The best place to contact to learn more about these agencies and program is the Jefferson-Franklin Community Action Corporation.
+The best place to contact to learn more about these agencies and program listed above is the Jefferson-Franklin Community Action Corporation.
 Call them at (636) 789-2686, or learn more Jefferson Franklin Community Action Corporation.

 Food, rent, utility bill and medical assistance